DirectoryLister/docs/Configuration.md

     MAX_HASH_SIZE=1000000000

-See the [.env Config Reference]() for more information about individual options.
+See the [.env Config Reference](https://github.com/DirectoryLister/DirectoryLister/wiki/.env-Config-Reference) for more information about individual options.

 # Application Config

 More control can be achieved via the app config files located in `app/config`.
 Here you have full control over each option and can even write full PHP code if desired.

-More info coming soon...
+See the [App Config Reference](https://github.com/DirectoryLister/DirectoryLister/wiki/App-Config-Reference) for more information about individual application configuration options.